FrediBach/slash-n-dash/README.md

 # slash-n-dash

-Path based extensions for Lodash
+Path based extensions for Lodash, for all that love directly manipulating objects and arrays by path.
+Allows doing stuff like:

 ## Usage